Cereals: Calories and Nutrition Analyse

 | half cup

-To give you an idea, standard serving size of cereals (30 g) has about 114 calories.
+To give you an idea, a standard serving size of cereals (30 g) contains about 114 calories.

-It is about 5% of daily calories intake for adult person with medium weight and medium activity (for calculation we assumed 2400 kcal daily intake).
+This is about 6% of the daily caloric intake for an average adult with medium weight and activity level (assuming a 2000 kcal daily intake).

-To visualize how much it actualy is, take in mind that calories amount from standard serving size of cereals is similar to calories amount from ie.:
+To visualize how much 114 kcal actually is, keep in mind that the calorie content of cereals is similar to that of, for example:

 - 2 apples